 All breaches of information security, actual or suspected, must be reported to, and investigated by the CIO and the Director of Information Security.

-Those who violate security policies, standards, or security procedures are subject to disciplinary action up to and including loss of computer access and appropriate disciplinary actions as defined by the University’s Human Resources department.
+Those who violate security policies, standards, or security procedures are subject to disciplinary action up to and including loss of computer access and appropriate disciplinary actions as defined by St. John’s Human Resources department.